nikborovets/3d_semseg_rnd_task/README.md

 # 3D Semantic Segmentation for Dense Point Clouds

-This repository contains a reproducible pipeline for semantic segmentation of dense, colored indoor point clouds using state-of-the-art models.
+This repository contains a reproducible pipeline for semantic segmentation of dense, colored indoor point clouds using three state-of-the-art models (**KPConv**, **MinkowskiNet**, and **Sonata**).
 It is submitted as a solution for the R&D Assignment Problem from the Artificial Intelligence for Autonomous Systems Laboratory.

 ### Example Visualization